-Anomic aphasia (uh-fa-zhuh) is when you have trouble using correct names for people, places, or things.
-You may also have trouble understanding written words.
-Ask your caregiver for the CareNotes™ handout about the different types and causes of aphasia.
+Anomic aphasia exercises help when you or your loved one have trouble using correct words for people, places, or things.
+You or your loved one may also have trouble understanding written words.
+The following exercises may help improve using the correct words:

-- Exercise 1: Name body parts or objects in the room and have your loved one point to them.
+- Name body parts or objects in the room and have your loved one point to them.

-- Exercise 2: Name a word and have your loved one say a word meaning the opposite.
-And example is to say "not hot" and the answer is "cold."
+- Name a word and have your loved one say a word meaning the opposite, for example, hot and cold.

-- Exercise 3: Have your loved one name objects in the room, such as chair, lamp, and picture.
+- Have your loved one name objects in the room, such as chair, lamp, and picture.

-- Exercise 4: Describe an object and have your loved one name it.
-An example is to say "something used to cut paper" and the answer is "scissors."
+- Describe an object and have your loved one name it.
+For example, the object is something used to cut paper, and the word is scissors.

-- Exercise 5: Have your loved one name as many items in a category as he can.
-An example is "fruit" and they tell you as many fruits as they can think of like oranges, apples, grapes.
+- Have your loved one name as many items in a category as he can.
+For example, a category is fruit, and oranges, apples, and grapes are all fruit.

-- Exercise 7: Name words and have your loved one tell you what they mean.
+- Name words and have your loved one tell you what they mean.

-- Exercise 8: Give your loved one a word and have them write a sentence using it.
+- Give your loved one a word and have him write a sentence using it.

-- Exercise 9: Have your loved one do a crossword puzzle or word scramble.
+- Have your loved one do a crossword puzzle or word scramble.

-- Exercise 11: Have your loved one match a picture to a word.
+- Have your loved one match a picture to a word.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.